Friday, 9 June 2023

 Write at least 150 words.

 The graph indicates the level of participation in various leisure activities between Australian boys and girls aged 5 to 14 years old.
-It shows what percentage of each group have enjoyed these activities, and shows which activities are more popular by gender.
+It shows what percentage of each group has enjoyed these activities, and shows which activities are more popular by gender.

 In general, the boys in this age group engage in a higher number of included leisure activities than the girls, with higher participation levels in all activities except art and craft.